Consensys/doc.rollups/docs/Concepts/High-Availability.md

 !!! note

-    Multiple operators in a rollup due not offer high availability because operators can manage different accounts.
+    Multiple operators in a rollup do not offer high availability because operators can manage different accounts.

 ## Overview